Chatbot-Builder-Project/.github/profile/README.md

 # Chatbot Builder Platform

+This project is based on [this](https://repository.najah.edu/items/00312058-34df-4913-a78e-761be33466ad) undergraduate thesis at An-Najah National University

 ## Overview

 The **Chatbot Builder Platform** is a drag-and-drop application that empowers users to create advanced,